nfactorial/imagegen/readme.md

 nor is it the best for all situations.
 The list of available sampling methods will be increased in the future.

-If we enable stratified sampling and re-generate the aliased image above, imagegen results in the following
+If we enable stratified sampling and re-generate the aliased image above, imagegen outputs the following
 result:

 ![SuperSampled Circle](/images/ss_circle.png)

-As we can see, the curved bounds on this image looks much smoother and more pleasing to the eye.
-Care should be taken when using stratified sampling, as enabling the feature increases the number of samples evaluated for each pixel and thus also increases the length of time taken to generate the image.
+As we can see, the curved boundaries on this image look much smoother and more pleasing to the eye.
+Care should be taken when enabling stratified sampling, as the feature increases the number of samples evaluated for each pixel in the iage and thus also increases the length of time taken to generate the output.